zzzprojects/learn-orm/tutorials/vb-net/events-handling.md

 ### AddHandler and RemoveHandler

-The `AddHandler` statement allows you to specify an event handler and `RemoveHandler` removes the event handler.
+The `AddHandler` statement allows you to specify an event handler, and `RemoveHandler` removes the event handler.

  - The `AddHandler`, used with `RemoveHandler`, provides greater flexibility by allowing you to dynamically add, remove, and change the event handler associated with an event.
  - If you want to handle shared events or events from a structure, you must use `AddHandler`.